Mandated Training on the National Incident Management System and the Incident Command System for Hospitals and Health Care Systems

 The Hospital Preparedness Program requires hospitals that receive grant funding to train their leadership in the National Incident Management System and the Incident Command System.
 This training is required for hospital emergency program managers and for personnel who are likely to assume an incident command position as described in the hospital’s Emergency Management Plan.

-To help hospitals comply with this mandate, CHA offers this free web seminar to California hospitals, with grant funds obtained from California Emergency Management Agency (CalEMA).
+To help hospitals comply with this mandate, CHA offers this free web course to California hospitals, with grant funds obtained from California Emergency Management Agency (CalEMA).

 Developed by Kaiser Permanente’s Healthcare Continuity Management Department, this course is approved by the California Governor’s Office of Emergency Services as an equivalent Federal Emergency Management Agency course.